 One more thing … you can make your summer soups rustic or elegant.
-While I enjoy a bowl of chunky soup, savouring the squeak of green beans against my teeth, the pop of corn kernels and the luscious texture of cubes of squash, one of the Offspring is averse to such textures.
+While I enjoy a bowl of chunky soup, savouring the squeak of green or yellow beans against my teeth, the pop of corn kernels and the luscious texture of cubes of squash, one of the Offspring is averse to such textures.
 So, I simply purée a few jars of soup for her.
-In the process, I discovered that doing so creates a dinner-party worthy result, as you can see in the photo above of my Golden Summer Soup in both its original chunky and silky smooth forms.
+In the process, I discovered that doing so creates a dinner-party worthy result, as you can see in the photo above of my Golden Summer Harvest Soup in both its original chunky and silky-smooth forms.

 My Favourite Ingredients for Late Summer Harvest Soups